Shivesh21122000/Face-Mask-Detection/README.md

-# DATASET -   https://drive.google.com/drive/folders/1e2-Ms1e9ar79MMl7gtEzQ8fXKad5yFP0      Here you can find all the files which are required for the project
+# DATASET LINK -
+https://drive.google.com/drive/folders/1e2-Ms1e9ar79MMl7gtEzQ8fXKad5yFP0      Here you can find all the files which are required for the project

 # Face-Mask-Detection
 This is the project on deep learning, it uses TensorFlow, OpenCV, and some other important libraries.
 This model detects the mask on your face.